Atsushi Kawata

-Atsushi Kawata (河田 篤秀, Kawata Atsushi) is a Japanese professional footballer who plays as a forward for club Sagan Tosu.
+Atsushi Kawata (河田 篤秀, Kawata Atsushi) is a Japanese professional footballer who plays as a forward for club Kochi United SC.

 During his time at Albirex Niigata (S), Kawata led the White Swans to being the first club in Singapore football history to achieve all the unprecedented sweep of all four of the league's major trophies, the 2016 S.League, 2016 Singapore Cup, 2016 Singapore League Cup and the 2016 Singapore Community Shield which led him to won the 2016 S.League Player Of The Year.

 Club career

 Albirex Niigata (Singapore)

 Atsushi Kawata signed for Albirex Niigata (S) for the 2015 S.League season.
 He made 30 appearances, scoring 11 goals in all competitions that season.
 He renewed his contract with the club for the 2016 S.League season.
 He was also part of the Albirex Niigata (S) squad that won both the 2015 Singapore Cup and the 2015 Singapore League Cup.

 In the 2016 S.League season, Kawata was part of the team which completed an unprecedented sweep of all four of the league's major trophies.
 As a result, he was named the 2016 S.League Player of the Year, scoring 20 goals and contributing 8 assists in all competitions.